hez01/qlipper/README.md

 tray and lets you pick a previous entry from a searchable, live-filtered menu.

-This is a fork of [pvanek/qlipper](https://github.com/pvanek/qlipper) with added features and Ubuntu 24.04 build support.
-All upstream credit belongs to Petr Vanek and the original contributors.
+This is a fork of [pvanek/qlipper](https://github.com/pvanek/qlipper) with added features.
+All upstream credit belongs to
+Petr Vanek and the original contributors.

 ## What this fork adds